quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-Negotiation packet, and the version_information transport parameter is missing from the server's transport parameters, then the client SHALL proceed as if the server's transport parameters contained a version_information transport parameter with a Chosen Version set to 0x00000001 and an Other Version list containing exactly one version set to 0x00000001.
+Negotiation packet, and the version_information transport parameter is missing from the server's transport parameters, then the client SHALL proceed as if the server's transport parameters contained a version_information transport parameter with a Chosen Version set to 0x00000001 and an Available Version list containing exactly one version set to 0x00000001.
 This allows version negotiation to work with servers that only support QUIC version 1.
 Note that implementations which wish to use version negotiation to negotiate versions